Understanding Satin and Matte Finishes

 Do matte black cars get hot?

 Yes, they do.
 A matte black finish absorbs most of the sunlight because it has a non-reflective surface.
-You can avoid your car getting too hot by parking it in a shade when you can.
+You can avoid your car getting too hot by parking it in the shade when you can.

 Is satin black the same as matte black?

 No. Both finishes have a difference in shine.
-Satin black has a slightly shiny surface, whereas matte black is flat having no shine at all.
+Satin black has a slightly shiny surface, whereas matte black is flat, having no shine at all.

 Conclusion